-Dynamic Financial Analysis (DFA) or Asset Liability Modeling (ALM) is a stochastic simulation approach to quantifying multiple types of risk (surplus, net income risk-based-capital requirement, etc.) by simulating company financial results thousands of times for each asset mix, so that all potential outcomes associated with individual asset mixes can be considered in advance.
+Dynamic Financial Analysis (DFA) or Asset Liability Modeling (ALM) is a stochastic simulation approach to quantifying multiple types of risk (surplus, net income, risk-based-capital requirements, etc.) by simulating company financial results thousands of times for each asset mix, so that all potential outcomes associated with individual asset mixes can be considered in advance.
 The analysis embodies a complete insurance company financial model, and considers all of the interrelationships between the asset and liability sides of the business.
 The model provides both an expected value and a distribution of possible values for each of the parameters evaluated.
 The approach allows clients to evaluate the relationships among multiple dimensions of risk: asset risk, underwriting risk, reinsurance risk and business risk.

 The approach takes into account all of the variables which affect the financial results of the company.
 By simulating investment, underwriting, and premium growth results we are able to assign probabilities and provide ranges of potential outcomes given changes in variables.
 This provides decision makers with an analysis that evaluates the interrelationship among all the various risks that the company faces, rather than simply considering investment risk in isolation.